Perspective | Little Island is New York’s latest landing strip for theater, music, art — and ambition

 Several years later, and with a lot of Diller’s money — $260 million, plus a pledge of $120 million for future use — the result of that civic cold call is a remarkable new fixture of the city’s cultural and recreational life.
 Rising whimsically on 132 tulip-shaped pillars that resemble a concrete forest of clenched fists, Little Island opened on May 21.
 And almost immediately, it has helped reset the conversation about how a city showcases the arts.

 On 2.4 acres of lush lawns and man-made, sculptured hills, Little Island percolates daily with creative energy, fueled by talent recruited everywhere from the theaters of Broadway to the platforms of the subway.
 Some of it is a work in progress, but much of it reflects deep pools of local inspiration.
 Morning poetry, afternoon dance, evening concerts: Crowds nosh under umbrellas in the food court and wander into two performance spaces all day, all summer long.
-(Park events continue through early October.)
+(Park events continue through September.)
 The setting incorporates a bit of New York dazzle: The centerpiece, a 700-seat horseshoe-shaped amphitheater called the Amph, opens up to expansive views of the Hudson River.
 As the sun sets and sailboats and ferries drift by, a spectator gets a hypnotic eyeful of the city’s liquid border.

 Little Island’s executive director, Trish Santini, recalled a talk with Diller when she came aboard during the planning 4½ years ago.
-“When I first met Barry,” she said, sitting in the Amph on a recent weekend afternoon, “I asked him, ‘What do you hope you’ll see here?’
+“When I first met Barry,” she said, sitting in the Amph on a recent afternoon, “I asked him, ‘What do you hope you’ll see here?’
 And he said, ‘I would like to look around and see all different kinds of people — and they all look happy.’ ”

 That might sound like a syrupy thesis for sophisticated city dwellers accustomed to entertainment with a side of wry.
 But after the pandemic-constrained year and a half New York has just endured, simple diversions go a long way.
 I have been to Little Island several times for both free and ticketed shows in the Amph and its sister gathering spot, the Glade, a smaller cabaret venue nestled in a grassy knoll.
 I have found these sojourns to be transporting getaways.